 Step 5 - Final Restoration

 After the healing period, your oral health provider will remove the healing cap and place a restoration on the implant.
 The type of restoration you receive will depend on the original reason for the procedure.
-For instance, if you need a dental implant to replace a missing tooth, your provider will place either a crown, a bridge, or a partial denture on the implant.
+For instance, if you need a full mouth dental implant to replace a missing tooth, your provider will place either a crown, a bridge, or a partial denture on the implant.

 These restorations will allow you to eat and speak normally, while providing you with the dental support you need to maintain a healthy, natural-looking smile.